glitchdoescode/ai-interviewer/progress-report.md

 # AI Interviewer Platform - Progress Report

 ## Current Status
-We have completed the initial implementation of the AI Interviewer platform's core components and have successfully refactored the entire codebase to follow a more maintainable architecture pattern based on gizomobot.py.
+We have completed the initial implementation of the AI Interviewer platform's core components, refactored the codebase to follow a more maintainable architecture, and implemented enhanced features for session management and coding evaluation.

 ### Latest Updates
-- Refactored the codebase to follow the unified class architecture pattern from gizomobot.py
-- Simplified state management by using LangGraph's MessagesState
-- Consolidated tool handling for better consistency and maintainability
-- Updated tools implementation with improved error handling
-- Created a new CLI that uses the updated architecture
+- Implemented asynchronous interview sessions with MongoDB persistence
+- Created a secure code execution system for running and evaluating code submissions
+- Enhanced code quality analysis with detailed metrics and feedback
+- Implemented tailored feedback based on candidate skill level
-- Created comprehensive documentation with installation and usage instructions
+- Added comprehensive test case execution and reporting

 ### Implementation Progress